The Library History Buff

 California celebrated library week in 1953.

 A theme was selected each year to celebrate National Library Week.
 Metered mail provided a great vehicle for promoting the theme.
-Meter stamps were first authorized by the U.S. Post Office in 1920.
+Meter postage stamps were first authorized by the U.S. Post Office in 1920.
 Meter slogans were first used in 1929.
 The Pitney Bowes Postage Meter Company held a virtual monopoly on meter stamps for fifty years.

 The 1958 theme was "Wake Up and Read".